-The lack of access to Netflix content from their home country can be disappointing to expats and visitors to the country on business or leisure missions who are longing to binge their favorite movies or TV series.
+The lack of access to Netflix content from their home country can be disappointing to ex-pats and visitors to the country on business or leisure missions who are longing to binge on their favorite movies or TV series.

-Why American Netflix Can’t Be Accessed in South Korea
+Why You Can’t Access American Netflix in South Korea

 Netflix subscribers who are located in South Korea cannot access the streaming giant’s content licensed for other countries, such as the United States or Canada.

-Although a Netflix subscription can be used to log into the local flavor or Netflix, they cannot access all of the content they have available in their home country.
+Although a Netflix subscription can be used to log into the local flavor of Netflix, they cannot access all of the content they have available in their home country.

 If you type “https://netflix.com” into your browser or use the Netflix app, Netflix will automatically limit your content selections to those that are available inside the borders of the country in which you’re currently residing.